 Each year the banners have been more beautiful and creative and all of us involved in the committee and many local artists look forward to viewing this beautiful community art project on our Historic Main Street.
 We look forward to more wonderful banners in 2017!

 In addition to the 28 wheelbarrows the first year (2005) and 29 wine barrels the second year (2006), we have had a total of 308 banners displayed on Historic Main Street over the last 10 years, for a grand total of 365 pieces of community art all created by our wonderful local artists—and 2017 will add more!.
-It’s people that have made this endeavor work—artists, sponsors (especially the Placerville Downtown Association) and the Placerville Art On Parade committee members!
+It’s people that have made this endeavor work—artists, sponsors and the Placerville Art On Parade committee members!